MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-wsl.md

 ## Requirements

-These requirements must be followed to create your compliance policy with WSL settings:
+To create your compliance policy with WSL settings, you must meet these requirements:

-- [Intune WSL plug-in](https://go.microsoft.com/fwlink/?linkid=2296896) must be installed for compliance evaluation.
+- Install the [Intune WSL plug-in](https://go.microsoft.com/fwlink/?linkid=2296896) for compliance evaluation.

-- The Microsoft Intune management extension (IME) must be installed on the target device.
-This is automatically installed when any of the following conditions are met:
+- Install the Microsoft Intune management extension on the target device.
+The management extension automatically installs on devices that meet the following conditions:

 	- A PowerShell script or a proactive remediation is assigned to the user or device.
-	- A Win32 app or Microsoft Store app is deployed.
+	- A Win32 app or Microsoft Store app has been deployed to the user or device.
-	- A custom compliance policy is assigned.
+	- A custom compliance policy is assigned to the user or device.
-- Windows custom compliance and WSL compliance settings must be configured in separate compliance policies.
+- Configure Windows custom compliance settings and WSL compliance settings in separate compliance policies.

 ## Before you begin

-1. Ensure that you have unassigned and removed any existing custom compliance policy for WSL.
-2. Review the [Limitations](./#Limitations) of using WSL settings in compliance policies.
+Unassign and remove existing custom compliance policies for WSL.
+Then review the [limitations](#limitations) with WSL settings in compliance policies so that you know what to expect.

-## Add Intune WSL plug-in as a win32 app
+## Add Intune WSL plug-in as a Win32 app

-Create a Win32 app policy for the [Intune WSL plug-in](https://github.com/microsoft/shell-intune-samples/blame/master/Linux/WSL/IntuneWSLPluginInstaller/IntuneWSLPluginInstaller.msi) and assign it to the target Entra group.
+Create a Win32 app policy for the [Intune WSL plug-in](https://github.com/microsoft/shell-intune-samples/blame/master/Linux/WSL/IntuneWSLPluginInstaller/IntuneWSLPluginInstaller.msi), and assign it to the target Microsoft Entra group.

-1. Use the [Microsoft Win32 Content Prep Tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) to convert the Intune WSL plug-in into the *.intunewin* format.
-For more information, see [Convert the Win32 app content](https://learn.microsoft.com/en-us/mem/intune/apps/apps-win32-prepare#convert-the-win32-app-content).
+1. Use the [Microsoft Win32 Content Prep Tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) to convert the Intune WSL plug-in to the *.intunewin* format.
+For more information, see [Convert the Win32 app content](../apps/apps-win32-prepare.md#convert-the-win32-app-content).

-2. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) as at least a <insert least priveleged role>.
+2. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) as at least a <insert least privilleged role>.

 3. Go to **Apps** > **All apps** > **Add**.